The translation of this document is outdated.

 communications provided that:

-1) commercial communications are sent regarding similar
+1) commercial communications are sent for similar products or

-products or services of the service provider;
+services of the service provider;

 further use of the electronic mail address;

-on the occasion of each further receipt of a commercial
+address on the occasion of each further receipt of a commercial

 communication (by submitting a submission or sending a

-notification electronically).
+electronically).

 (3) Communication of other type by using publicly available